 The DWSRF offers net long-term interest lending rates below the rate the borrower would receive on the open market for a period of 20 years.
+Because the Benavides-DCC&RD PWS is a "disadvantaged community," it can receive a 30-year loan term.
 A cost-recovery loan origination charge is imposed to cover the administrative costs of operating the DWSRF, but an additional interest rate subsidy is offered to offset the charge.
 The terms of the loan typically require a revenue or tax pledge.
 Depending on how the origination charge is handled, interest rates can be as low as 0.95 percent below market rates with the possibility of additional federal subsidies for total interest rates 1.95 percent below market rates.
 Disadvantaged communities may obtain loans at interest rates between 0 percent and 1 percent.

 The loan application process has several steps: pre-application, application and commitment, loan closing, funding and construction monitoring, and any other special requirements.
 In the pre-application phase, prospective loan applicants are asked to submit a brief DWSRF Information Form to the TWDB that describes the applicant's existing water facilities, additional facility needs and the nature of projects being considered for meeting those needs, project cost estimates, and "disadvantaged community" status.
 The TCEQ assigns a priority rating that includes an applicant's readiness to proceed.
-TWDB staff notify prospective applicants of their priority rating and encourage them to schedule a pre-planning

-1 conference for guidance in preparing the engineering, planning, environmental, financial, and water conservation portions of the DWSRF application.
+TWDB staff notify prospective applicants of their priority rating and encourage them to schedule a pre-planning conference for guidance in preparing the engineering, planning, environmental, financial, and water conservation portions of the DWSRF application.